laminas/laminas-authentication/doc/book/zend.authentication.adapter.http.md

 ## Configuration Options

-The `Zend\Authentication\Adapter\Http` class requires a configuration array passed to its constructor.
+The `Laminas\Authentication\Adapter\Http` class requires a configuration array passed to its constructor.
 There are several configuration options available, and some are required:

 > ## Note